 The result is that less savings are retained for investment in

-industry or other profitable undertakings,
+industry or other profitable undertakings.

-Hventually the temporary impulse in luxury trades ceases
+Kventually the temporary impulse in luxury trades ceases

 and the position in those also finds the level of trade generally.